aleksip/plugin-data-transform/README.md

 ### Data transform functions

-Currently the plugin provides 3 transform functions for the data read by Pattern Lab.
+Currently the plugin provides four transform functions for the data read by Pattern Lab.
 The examples provided are in JSON but Pattern Lab supports YAML too!

 #### Include pattern files